isaacnmm/pestpolicy-hugo2XX/content/posts/where-is-the-best-place-to-put-a-flea-trap/index.md

 Knowing where *not* to put a trap is just as important.
 Avoid these spots.

-* **In High
-- Traffic Hallways: ** Fleas are drawn to warmth and light, but constant foot traffic, vibrations, and disturbances will scare them away.
+* **In High-Traffic Hallways: ** Fleas are drawn to warmth and light, but constant foot traffic, vibrations, and disturbances will scare them away.
 A trap in a busy hallway will be far less effective.

 * **In the Middle of an Open Room: ** A flea has no reason to be in the center of an empty room.
 They stick to areas that offer cover and are close to a potential host.